tingerrr/subpar/README.md

 # subpar
 **NOTE: This package is not yet released and undocumented as I hash out the exact API and work out the kinks.
 You can help by trying it out locally and reporting issues as you encounter them.**

-Subpar is a [Typst] package allowing you to create easily referencable subfigures.
+Subpar is a [Typst] package for creating sub figures.

 ```typst
 #import "@preview/subpar:0.0.1": subpar-grid